ldmdldm/quantum-chess-public/README.md

 [![Smart Contract](https://img.shields.io/badge/Smart%20Contract-Solidity-363636)](https://soliditylang.org/)
 [![License](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)

-## 🌌 Project Overview
+## 🌌 TL,DR

-**Quantum Chess** revolutionizes the ancient game of chess by introducing quantum mechanics principles directly into gameplay, all secured and enhanced by Core blockchain technology.
-Experience a mind-bending fusion of strategic thinking and quantum uncertainty where pieces can exist in multiple states simultaneously, creating an entirely new dimension of gameplay that challenges even the most experienced chess masters.
+**Quantum Chess**  takes the ancient game of chess and introduces quantum mechanics principles directly into gameplay on Core blockchain.
+You can experience a fusion of strategic thinking and quantum uncertainty where pieces can exist in multiple states simultaneously and create an entirely new dimension of gameplay that challenges even the most experienced chess masters.

 > *"Not even the greatest chess masters can prepare for the quantum realm.
 Every move creates unlimited possibilities."*
 14|